-- 2.1 To maintain current levels of funding for the final year of the current agreement to end in March 2022. - 2.2 To recommend to Executive that a cross party Members Working Group is established to work with officers to ensure that clear funding criteria are in place for future work with the Voluntary and Community Sector beyond March 2022.
+- 2.1 To maintain current levels of funding for the final year of the current agreement to end in March 2022. - 2.2 A cross party Members Working Group is established to work with officers to ensure that clear funding criteria are in place for future work with the Voluntary and Community Sector beyond March 2022.